IsaccBarker/Greatness/README.md

 </p>
 Achieve it!
 How you ask?
 Well, it's pretty simple; just use greatness!

+#### Disclaimer
+I do not believe that greatness is the best.
+It fits a medium sized niche, and thus cannot be best.
+Hence, we use the name greatness, not best.

 ## Install greatness
 ### Long way:
 ```bash